 So, the long walk as some call it.
 The east wall or Breakwater is at the far end of the marina, while repair work is ongoing the access is in the far left corner once over the loch bridge and past the boat yard on the left.
 It is also the way to get at the undercliff walk footpath.
 Turn left in the corner for the cliff walk turn right to the wall.

 With ongoing restrictions due to covid 19 both lower wall levels for fishing are under some restrictions.
-On the east wall it is currently ANGLERS ONLY AND RESTRICTED TO 2 ANGLERS PER BAY from different households or 2 households max 2 people or one household with a max of 6 persons(all will be charged 2 RODS PER PERSON.
+On the east wall it is currently ANGLERS ONLY AND A MAX OF 4 TO A BAY, ALL MUST HOLD VALID TICKETS EVEN IF NOT FISHING.
 The duty warden has the discretion to allow household members to share a bay subject to current covid rules set by the government.
 The east wall is strictly no visitors during this period.
 Current spacing guidance is 1 meter and for customer safety Dave has decided to maintain the above restrictions.